Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Technical Approach

+The main idea of building a segment-level open-vocabulary map is to create a list of 3D point clouds, namely segments, from an RGB-D video with odometry and assign an open-vocabulary feature generated by a pre-trained visual-and-language model (VLM) to each segment.
+Unlike previous works that equip each 3D point with an independent visual-language feature~\cite{chen2023open,huang23vlmaps,conceptfusion,shafiullah2022clipfields}, we leverage the fact that neighboring points in the 3D world often share the same semantic information. \rebuttal{This implies the potential of reducing the required semantic features to represent the scene while maintaining expressiveness.}

-Given a sequence of RGB-D observations, we utilize Segment Anything~\cite{kirillov2023segany} to obtain a list of class-agnostic 2D binary masks at each timestep.
+\textbf{Frame-Wise 3D Segment Merging}: \rebuttal{Given a sequence of RGB-D observations, we utilize Segment Anything~\cite{kirillov2023segany} to obtain a list of class-agnostic 2D binary masks at each timestep.
 The pixels in each mask are then backprojected to 3D using the depth information, resulting in a list of point clouds, or 3D segments.
 Based on accurate odometry estimates, we transform all 3D segments into the global coordinate frame.
-These frame-wise segments are either initialized as new global segments or merged with existing ones based on an overlap metric:
+These frame-wise segments are either initialized as new global segments or merged with existing ones based on an overlap metric:}

-where $S_m$ and $S_n$ indicate segment (or point cloud) $m$ and $n$, $\textit{overlap}(S_a, S_b)$ is computed by taking the number of points in $S_a$ showing a neighbor in $S_b$ within a certain distance divided by the total number of points in $S_a$.
-Different from Gu~\emph{et al.}~\cite{conceptgraphs}, who incrementally merge new segments with one global segment that has the largest overlapping ratio, we construct a graph with edge weights according to the corresponding overlapping ratios.
+\rebuttal{where $S_m$ and $S_n$ indicate segment (or point cloud) $m$ and $n$, $\textit{overlap}(S_a, S_b)$ is computed by taking the number of points in $S_a$ showing a neighbor in $S_b$ within a certain distance divided by the total number of points in $S_a$.
+Different from Gu~\emph{et al.}~\cite{conceptgraphs}, who incrementally merge new segments with one global segment that has the largest overlapping ratio, we construct a fully connected graph where each segment serves as a node and their edge weights are the corresponding overlapping ratios.
 Based on these weights, highly-connected subgraphs are subsequently merged.
-In this way, one segment can merge with more segments, which is useful in situations in which an incoming segment is, e.g., filling a gap between two already registered global segments.
+In this way, one segment can be merged with multiple segments, which is useful in situations in which an incoming segment is, e.g., filling a gap between two already registered global segments.}